-Note: Abang Island is best to visit if you’re staying in Batam Riau.
-If you aren’t or a passerby from Singapore, then I’d recommend booking a stay in Batam.
+Abang Island is best to visit when you’re staying in Batam Riau.
+Thus I’d recommend booking a stay in Batam.
 Check out Turi Beach Resort on HostelWorld.
 I’ve been there myself, it’s great!

 Within an hour’s drive and the boat ride, we made it to Abang Island by evening.
 The plan was to make a stay there for the night.

 We began with the Abang island snorkeling the next morning.

 Abang Island Snorkeling – Stay for a night